knkcse/MQTT-Chat-Application/README.md

-I have used two files for program.
-Main.py is main file and ChatBox.py is imported in Main.py file.

-To run our application
+# To run our application

 step1: You have to run your hivemq (install before hand, install mqtt in python)